firebase/boringSSL-SwiftPM/README.md

 There should be no changes to this repo other than updates from its mirror and Swift Package Manager specific items.

+Versioning should follow normal sem-ver, as dependencies on this package are locked to the patch version.
+Non breaking edits to the Package manifest alone should be a patch version update.